-- i) oversee the work of the Corporation's external auditors engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attestation services for the Corporation; - ii) oversee the integrity of the Corporation's financial statements and financial reporting process, including the audit process and the Corporation's internal accounting controls and procedures and compliance with related legal and regulatory requirements; - iii) oversee the qualifications and independence of the external auditors; - iv) oversee the work of the Corporation's financial management and external auditors in these areas; and - v) provide an open avenue of communication between the external auditors, the Board and Capstone Infrastructure Group, including the Board of Directors of the Corporation and Management, thus enabling information and points of view to be freely exchanged.
+- i. oversee the work of the Corporation's external auditors engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attestation services for the Corporation; - ii. oversee the integrity of the Corporation's financial statements and financial reporting process, including the audit process and the Corporation's internal accounting controls and procedures and compliance with related legal and regulatory requirements; - iii. oversee the qualifications and independence of the external auditors; - iv. oversee the work of the Corporation's financial management and external auditors in these areas; - v. oversee the Enterprise Risk Management process and the work of the internal auditor (see Internal Audit Mandate in Appendix A); and - vi. provide an open avenue of communication between the external auditors, the Board and Capstone Infrastructure Group, including the Board of Directors of the Corporation and Management, thus enabling information and points of view to be freely exchanged.